getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 <a name="onShutdown"></a>
 #### onShutdown

-A new and very powerful even that lets you perform actions after Grav has finished processing and the connection to the client has been closed.
+A new and very powerful event that lets you perform actions after Grav has finished processing and the connection to the client has been closed.
 This is particularly useful for performing actions that don't need user interaction and potentially could impact performance.
 Possible uses include user tracking and jobs processing.

 <a name="onBeforeDownload"></a>
 #### onBeforeDownload